JuniorBecari10/quick/README.md

 It has some exclusive rules:

 - You can redeclare variables;
-- Any expression statement evaluated value is printed in the stdout (i.e. if you type `1 + 1`, the interpreter will evaluate the expression and print `2`).
+- Any expression statement evaluated value is printed in the stdout (i.e. if you type `1 + 1`, the interpreter will evaluate the expression and then print `2`).

 It has some commands too, here's the list of them:
 ```